 Pickled Ginger for Sushi

-- 1 cup rice vinegar
+- 1 cup rice vinegar (Or other vinegar)

-- 2 Tbsp. sugar
+- 2 Tablespoons sugar (Or sweetener of choice)

-- 1/2 tsp. salt
+- 1/2 teaspoon salt

-Peel the ginger root.
+- Peel the ginger root.
 This can be easily accomplished by using the edge of your spoon to help scrape the skin off.

-Slice the ginger as thinly as you can.
+- Slice the ginger as thinly as you can.
 You can use a knife, vegetable peeler, or a food processor/slicer like I did.

 I would also like to note that I used less sugar and salt than most other recipes.
 I didn’t feel that it needed that much, and quite like the way it turned out.
 If you want it sweeter or saltier, though, by all means, feel free to add more!